thesassway/thesassway.com/source/advanced/math-sequences-with-sass.html.markdown

 ---
 date: 12 October 2013
 categories: advanced, guides
-author: Hugo Giraudel
+author: Kitty Giraudel
-summary: A fun experiment by Hugo Giraudel that demonstrates advanced usage of functions.
+summary: A fun experiment by Kitty Giraudel that demonstrates advanced usage of functions.
 Learn about the fibonacci sequence in Sass and more!
 ---

 # Math sequences with Sass